designstem/projects/packaging/index.md

 | 1 1 1 2 2
 | background: var(--lightergray)

-## Explore: Polygons with fixed perimeter
+## Explore: Polygons with a fixed perimeter

 **Experiment how polygons area changes**